Aditi-1304/LeetcodeSol/README.md

 # LeetcodeSol

-Welcome to **LeetcodeSol**, a repository where I regularly upload my solutions to various problems on [LeetCode](https://leetcode.com/u/Aditi_786/).
+Welcome to **LeetcodeSol**, a repository where I regularly upload my solutions to various problems on [LeetCode](https://leetcode.com).
 This serves both as a personal coding journal and a resource for anyone looking to explore problem-solving strategies in **C++**.

 ---

 ## About the Repository
 This repository includes:
-- Optimized and well-documented solutions
 - Problems ranging from **Easy** to **Hard** difficulty
-- Regularly updated with new solutions
+- The solutions are easy to understand and comprehend.

 ---